NishantNN/NishantNN/README.md

-Hey,Nishanta Poudel here, a big fan of solving problems that I create for myself.
+Hey, Nishanta Poudel here, a big fan of solving problems that I create for myself.